AusDTO/dta-website/_posts/2017-04-06-address-to-aiia.md

 Firstly, I wish to acknowledge the traditional custodians of the land on which we meet today.
 I pay my respect to their elders past and present, their continuing culture and contribution to the life of this region.

-I also acknowledge and welcome other Aboriginal and Torres Strait Islander people who may be attending today’s event.
+I also acknowledge and welcome other Aboriginal and Torres Strait Islander peoples who may be attending.

 Thank you to the Australian Information Industry Association for the opportunity to speak to you today about:

 **1. What users are telling us about government services.**

-**2. What we are doing to address their concerns; and**
+**2. What we are doing to address their concerns.**

 **3. How Stage 2 of the government’s Digital Transformation Agenda will further drive reform.**